 Estuaries, Pacific Northwest

-The Campbell River Estuary is a beautiful place to go for a walk, or to try your luck at fishing.
+The Campbell River Estuary is a beautiful place to go for a walk or to try your luck at fishing.
 There are great birding opportunities, and chances to see a variety of marine animals: mink, seals, sea lions, and so much more!

 The tides create a rich and diverse environment that supports these animals.
-The abundant variety of fish here, include both fresh & salt water species.
+The abundant variety of fish here, include both fresh & saltwater species.
 All 5 types of salmon have runs in this river.
 Seagoing steelhead and cutthroat also visit the estuary during their life cycles.

 Plants that thrive here are boundless & very colorful, and insect life is quite fascinating!

 The estuary was at one time (not very long ago) used quite extensively for logging- based activity, with a large booming ground that fed the Raven Mill, which sat on the shores of this beautiful area.
-There is now much work being done by various organizations to bring the nature back to the estuary.
+There is now much work being done by various organizations to bring nature back to the estuary.
 It will be quite a wonderful place to come to when it is completed!
 I can see the estuary tied into Nunns Creek Park via trails and then through the E.R.T. green-way, the whole lower area tied into the Beaver Lodge Lands.
-This would be an incredible green-way that runs right through the middle of our community.
+This would be an incredible green-way that runs right through the middle of the community.